Life Insurance For Estate Planning

 There are different options for you when it comes to securing your estate using life insurance coverage.
 The simplicity and complexity of the process are according to the client’s status.
 It is good to have a plan in place in case something unexpected happens.

-Life insurance estate tax
+Life insurance for estate tax planning

 One great benefit of owning life insurance is the ability to generate a large sum of money payable to your family upon your death.
 An even more significant advantage is the federal income-tax-free benefit that life insurance proceeds provide when paid to your beneficiary.
 You could use the life insurance to cover estate taxes.
 Although the proceeds are income-tax-free, they could still be included in your taxable estate for estate tax purposes.